We are positioned to bring Republicans and Democrats together. Join us.

 Mr. Taylor leads United Way Worldwide’s public policy advocacy strategies, serving as the chief liaison between the United Way network, the United States Congress and the Executive Branch.
 Additionally, Mr. Taylor’s public policy team works with hundreds of local United Ways to guide their advocacy strategies at state and local levels of government.
 Focused on building United Way’s grassroots network, Mr. Taylor’s work is integral to United Way’s individual engagement strategy.
 Mr. Taylor has been with United Way since 2007.

 As a member of United Way Worldwide’s senior team, Mr. Taylor is a primary liaison between United Way and the national charitable sector in Washington, D.C.
 He develops messaging and advocates on behalf of the nonprofit sector, helping to favorably position the sector with the public and lawmakers.
-He serves on the public policy committee for Independent Sector, the public policy committee for the National Council of Nonprofits and as a board member of Nonprofit Vote.
-He has previously served on the boards of the Coalition for Human Needs and the Emergency Food and Shelter Program.
+He has served on the public policy committee for Independent Sector, as well as the public policy committee for the National Council of Nonprofits.
+He has previously served on the boards of Nonprofit Vote, the Coalition on Human Needs and the Emergency Food and Shelter Program.

 Prior to joining United Way, Mr. Taylor spent more than 10 years in various capacities as a staff member for four U.S. Senators, most recently serving for two years as General Counsel to then Senator Chuck Hagel (R-NE).
 He was Senior Counsel on the U.S. Senate Judiciary Committee's Subcommittee on Antitrust, Competition Policy and Consumer Rights for six years, and served as Chief Legislative Analyst for the Minority Leader in the New Mexico House of Representatives.